 Modern sales professionals must be able to perceive, understand, and adapt their approach to the individual buyer’s needs and goals.
 When a sales message is delivered in a way the buyer can relate to, chances of success go up.

 Quality Content Matters

 Timing is also important.
-An FAQ sheet, for example, will have maximum impact while a customer is still in the decision-making phase, while a list of tips for making the most out of a product or service will be of special interest to customers who are just about to buy.
+An FAQ sheet, for example, will have a maximum impact while a customer is still in the decision-making phase, while a list of tips for making the most out of a product or service will be of special interest to customers who are just about to buy.

 Consumers today have the resources to do a lot of research before they ever speak to a salesperson, so it has become especially important for sales playbooks be updated to meet their expectations.
 When product or service-specific information is delivered in a way that aligns with their needs and position in the sales cycle, it benefits IT companies much more than the classic “one size fits all” approach.